1. Cultural policy system

 The Council of Non-governmental Culture Organisations

-In March 2007, the Minister of Culture and National Heritage established the Council of Non-governmental Culture Organisations.
+The Minister of Culture and National Heritage established the Council of Non-governmental Culture Organisations in march 2007.
 The Council is a consultative and advisory body for the Minister.
 The main aims of the Council are to submit proposals and opinions on collaboration forms between the Ministry and the NGOs as well as judgement of legal acts important for NGOs operating in the cultural sector.
 The Council also prepares the proposals for the use of European Funds in the culture sector.
-However, many NGO workers are disappointed as this body is composed of representatives of big associations representing the interests of particular creative disciplines and artistic unions.
-Research organisations and innovative non-governmental projects were neglected within the process of the Council's establishment.
-The Council’s activity is not transparent at all and and no comprehensive information on its actions is presented by the ministerial sources.
+The representativeness and transparency of the Council have nevertheless remained subjects of criticism among parts of the NGO sector and independent cultural communities.
+Debates continue regarding the need for broader representation of smaller organisations, interdisciplinary initiatives, research institutions and grassroots cultural actors in advisory and consultation processes.
+Questions concerning transparency, accessibility of decision-making and equal participation remain important issues in discussions on cultural governance in Poland.

 Many non-governmental organisations and institutions act for the benefit of local societies.
 They aim at increasing the level of participation in culture and activation of citizens through raising awareness and knowledge as well as supporting creativity.
 The examples below show the diversity of the actions.